ScottDeLacy/Simoco-UHF-Radio-Simulator/README.md

 The solution had to be as small in size as possible.
 The solution had to be as simple as possible (allowing for contribution and editing)

-Considering the above, the target audience, the target devices and disparity of technology available to SES units (think 10-15 year old computers running linux, Windows XP-10, unit owned & controled, and 'state' owned on a managed domain); HTML and Java was the only choice.
+Considering the above, the target audience, the target devices and disparity of technology available to SES units (think 10-15 year old computers running linux, Windows XP-10, unit owned & controled, and 'state' owned on a managed domain); HTML and Javascript was the only choice.

 ### Design process
 In simple terms, the process involved: